 You may not know this but Berlin has an amazing burlesque scene.
 If you’re looking for an exciting evening plan, head to one of the city’s awesome burlesque shows where you can enjoy cocktails and a sizzling dance performance and great atmosphere.
 We recommend Prinzipal in Kreuzberg for a fun night of burlesque and top notch cocktails.
 While Kreuzberg is in the area of the city has its fair share of hipsters, the burlesque bar doesn’t seem to attract them.

 Instead of spending the evening in one of the cities edgy, hipster bars where you may not fit in amongst the sea of bold prints and beanies, opt for Belushi’s in Alexanderplatz instead.
 At this lively sports and party bar, you’re guaranteed to meet loads of other like-minded backpackers.
-The 2 for 1 Happy Hour at Belushi’s runs every Sunday to Friday from 5pm - 9pm making it one of the longest happy hours in the city.
+The 2 for 1 Happy Hour at Belushi’s runs every day from 5pm - 9pm making it one of the longest happy hours in the city.
 What’s not to love?
 Serving up tasty burgers, a massive range of beers, cocktails and spirits combined with an epic playlist you can spend the whole night in Belushi’s.